 - Working with the Hand Up Program, another agency/caseworker, staffing company, or other entity that can verify that you are working towards gaining employment.

-- NOTE: If you need help with interview clothing (men only), we can provide assistance on a case-by-case basis even if you don’t have a voucher or letter of verification.
+- NOTE: If you need help with interview or work clothing, we can provide assistance on a case-by-case basis even if you don’t have a voucher or letter of verification.

 What We Need From You